ColonelD10/create-vm/README.md

 - Obtain Virtual Machine's Public IP Address from Azure
 - Connect to it using Remote Desktop
 # Create Resource Group
 Your first step is to create a resource group for the virtual machine to live in.
 This will decide the global region that your cloud server will reside in and you can organize it with a name.
+A resource group is a digital container that holds related resources for a particular Azure solution.

 After creating an Azure account, sign in and you will be taken to the Azure home screen/dashboard.
 Here you'll find common Azure services and a search bar at the top.
 Click on 'Resource groups' or type it into the search bar to be able to click it.